Farama-Foundation/Minari/docs/content/dataset_standards.md

 | `rewards_mean` | `float` | Mean value of the episode rewards.         |
 | `rewards_std`  | `float` | Standard deviation of the episode rewards. |
 | `rewards_sum`  | `float` | Total undiscounted return of the episode.  |

+## Namespace metadata

+Namespaces can have metadata associated to them, to describe the group of datasets that they contain.
+Arbitrary JSON-serializable metadata is supported, and is stored in the file `namespace_metadata.json` in the appropriate namespace directory.

 ## Observation and Action Spaces